saifalhroub/nopCommerce-store/Register.md

 - And the user is redirected to the homepage
 - And the user record is saved in the database

+2-
+- Given the user is on the Register page
+- When the user enters invalid data
+- And clicks on the Register button
+- Then no account is created
+- And a validation error message appears depending on the field type

 ---

 # Test Cases